-To get the most out of this blog post, I recommend reading through everything once and then go back to read the related post.
+To get the most out of this blog post, I recommend reading through everything once and then going back to read the related post.
 This way, you can stay on one page without being distracted.
-I included the related posts so that you will have a comprehensive understanding about natural hair growth.
+I’ve included the related posts so that you will have a comprehensive understanding about natural hair growth.

 RELATED POST: How To Achieve Your Natural Hair Goals This Year

 Understanding the Science of Hair Growth

 In case you’re wondering why your hair isn’t growing, you must understand how your hair grows and what it requires to continue growing.
 This is why I want to discuss the hair growth cycle first.

 From the diagram below, you can see that there are four main hair growth stages.
 Every hair follicle on your scalp where your hair grows out of has its own hair growth cycle that happens independently of the others.